facebooktwitterpinterest

 HMCS Sackville HMCS Sackville 1 km It was very worthwhile and educational.
 It involved visiting key areas of the ship w...

-Maritime Museum of the Atlantic Maritime Museum of the Atlantic 1 km Well worth the visit.
-They've done an excellent job with several different sections. ...
+Maritime Museum of the Atlantic Maritime Museum of the Atlantic 1 km I recently visited the Maritime Museum of the Atlantic in Halifax, and it was an exce...

 CSS Acadia CSS Acadia 1 km Five minutes before closing the stuff rush you off the ship if you climbed abroad.